Your daily midwife consultation

 At Kinderheldin, you can take advantage of the daily midwife consultations from 7am to 10pm.
-You can choose between chat and phone - whichever you prefer.
 Within 15 minutes you will receive an appointment and our midwives will contact you.

 All our midwives are certified and have several years of professional experience.
 They are all members of the German Midwives Association (Deutschen Hebammenverband).

-Our midwives give you all the time you need to address your concerns, whether it's per live chat or phone call.
+Our midwives give you all the time you need to address your concerns, even per chat.
 Experience shows that the vast majority of concerns can be addressed in a matter of minutes.
 But don't worry, important and/or urgent questions may sometimes take longer.
-We do not abruptly stop chats or phone calls mid-conversation! :)
+We do not abruptly stop chats mid-conversation! :)